MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 ### Choose the right operating system

 Most coding languages can run on various operating systems, so it's important to evaluate your operating system against cheaper alternatives.
-If an alternative operating system supports the same or similar functionality, using the cheaper option is worth considering.
+If an alternative operating system supports the same or similar functionality at less cost, it's worth considering.
 By choosing a cheaper operating system, you can potentially reduce the cost of licensing fees and infrastructure costs.

 The right operating system can contribute to overall cost optimization for your workload.
 To choose the right operating system for your workload, try these activities:

 - *Evaluate your requirements*: Understand the specific needs of your workload, including the coding languages and frameworks that you're using.
 Consider any dependencies or integrations with other systems.

 - *Consider compatibility*: Ensure that the operating system that you choose is compatible with your coding languages, frameworks, and any third-party libraries or tools that you rely on.
-Check the documentation and community support for your chosen operating system to ensure that it has good compatibility with your technology stack.
+Check the documentation and community support for the operating system to ensure that it has good compatibility with your technology stack.

 - *Assess functionality*: Determine if the alternative operating system supports the same or similar functionality as your current operating system.
 Evaluate whether it provides the necessary features and capabilities that your workload requires.